cariad/nvalues/README.md

 ## The `Cube` class

 The `Cube` class is a wrapper around the [`Volume` class](#the-volume-class) to simplify the creation of three-dimensional volumes.

+All the base functionality, such as default values, key accessors and iteration, is inherited by `Cube`.

 ### Construction